 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Pulsatilla occidentalis (S. Wats.)
-Freyn
+Pulsatilla occidentalis (S. Watson) Freyn

-Western anemone, Western pasqueflower, White pasqueflower
+Western Anemone, Western Pasqueflower, White Pasqueflower

-Synonyms: Anemone occidentalis
+Synonym(s): Anemone occidentalis

 USDA Symbol: PUOC